phac-nml/irida/README.md

 The unit tests for the IRIDA API can be run with `mvn test`.
 The full set of tests can be run with `mvn verify`.

 Some of the tests require downloading and setting up a version of Galaxy.
-By default, this will download the latest release of Galaxy in the stable branch from https://bitbucket.org/galaxy/galaxy-dist.
-If changes have been made in Galaxy which break the tests then the tests can be run with a previous revision number of Galaxy by setting the `test.galaxy.revision` property.
-For example:
+By default, this will download the revision definined in the *test.galaxy.revision* in the *pom.xml* file for the stable branch from https://bitbucket.org/galaxy/galaxy-dist.
+This can be set to *latest* to test against the latest version of Galaxy.
+This value can be overridden by running, for example:

-	mvn verify -Dtest.galaxy.revision=6c5913a4b701813e823638125fff8bf9fda7354b
+	mvn verify -Dtest.galaxy.revision=latest

 Miscellaneous Doodads
 =====================